Free Mold Inspections in Houston: What They Cover and What They Cost You

 • You suspect hidden mold but don’t see anything.
 Air sampling is the only way to detect spores behind walls or in HVAC systems.

 • You’ve had post-storm water damage.
-Mold can colonize behind drywall within 24 to 48 hours; documentation matters for both insurance and resale value.
+Mold can colonize behind drywall within days of water intrusion, and documentation matters for both insurance and resale value.

 The decision really comes down to what you need the inspection to do.
-If you need a yes/no triage from a contractor who’s going to bid on the cleanup, free is fine.
-If you need a result you can hand to anyone (insurer, buyer, doctor, judge), pay for the independent assessment.
-Our breakdown of who should conduct a mold inspection goes into more detail on credentials and what to look for.
+If you need a yes or no triage from a contractor who’s going to bid on the cleanup, free is fine.
+If you need a result you can hand to anyone, whether an insurer, a buyer, a doctor, or a judge, pay for the independent assessment.
+Our guide to finding a mold inspector in Houston goes into more detail on credentials and what to look for.

 How To Vet a Mold Inspector in Houston